 Table 1 the quality of the food processing training programmes was found to be highly effective, with 80% of the trainees rating them in the 'very good' category.
 The dedication of the staff, the quality of training materials, and the expertise of the master trainer and subject matter specialist were highly appreciated by the participants.
 Trainees also reported a noticeable increase in their confidence levels and work efficiency because of the training.
 There is a wide gap between skills needed and available.
 If India is to make its presence in the world market, then there is a need to bridge this gap as soon as possible.
 There is a huge gap in demand and supply market.
 A study conducted by Davis, Babu & Ragasa, 2020 observed that large proportion of participants in this study who rated the training quality as "very good" and reported improved confidence is consistent with these earlier findings.
 Addressing this skill gap is essential not only for individual empowerment but also for enhancing India's potential in agri-based exports and sustainable rural development.

-Table.1 Opinion of trainees regarding quality of food processing training
+Table 1.
+Opinion of trainees regarding quality of food processing training